basecamp/bcx-api/sections/files.md

 }
 ```

 *Note*: Uploads can only have one attachment, despite the json blob accepting plural `attachments`.
 This is for consistency across the other endpoints that accept attachments.
 Hit the endpoint multiple times if you need to create multiple uploads.
+Also, make sure that the `name` matches the name of the file, or else your attachment won't display properly.